Rishi Sunak brags of work diverting public funds from ‘deprived urban areas’

 The remarks from last week came as Mr Sunak tries to make up ground against Foreign Secretary Liz Truss to win the backing of party members who will choose the next prime minister.

+“He says one thing and does another – from putting up taxes to trying to block funding for our armed forces and now levelling up,” the Truss supporter said.

+But Mr Sunak’s supporters rallied around him, with Conservative Tees Valley mayor Ben Houchen arguing Boris Johnson led the party to electoral victory on a pledge to invest in areas “that have been ignored at the expense of urban cities”.

-Labour’s shadow levelling up secretary Lisa Nandy said: “This is scandalous.
-Rishi Sunak is openly boasting that he fixed the rules to funnel taxpayers’ money to rich Tory shires.
+Labour’s shadow levelling up secretary Lisa Nandy said: “This leadership race is revealing the Conservatives’ true colours.
+It’s scandalous that Rishi Sunak is openly boasting that he fixed the rules to funnel taxpayers’ money to prosperous Tory shires.

-“This is our money.
-It should be spent fairly and where it’s most needed – not used as a bribe to Tory members.
+“This is public money.
+It should be distributed fairly and spent where it’s most needed – not used as a bribe to Tory members.”

 Mr Sunak’s campaign did not dispute the video and instead defended its content.